python/cpython/Doc/library/sys.rst

    line option or the :envvar:`PYTHONSAFEPATH` environment variable?

    A program is free to modify this list for its own purposes.
-Only strings and bytes should be added to :data:`sys.path`; all other data types are ignored during import.
+Only strings should be added to :data:`sys.path`; all other data types are ignored during import.